chef-partners/azuredevops-chef/overview.md

 ## Required information

-An endpoint called 'Chef Server Connection' is bundled with this extension.
+An endpoint called 'Chef Server' is bundled with this extension.
 This allows multiple Chef servers to be configured and reused when required.

 The endpoint securely contains the following information: